jlan84/knn-assignment/individual.md

     You will need to implement a `KNearestNeighbors` class with three methods: `fit`, `predict` and `score` (calculates accuracy).

-3. Implement `cosine_distance` which computes the cosine distance function.
-This gives the angle between the two vectors.
-Here is the formula:
+3. Implement the function `cosine_distance` which computes a cosine-similarity-based distance between two numpy arrays.
+Specifically, use this formula:

     ![cosine distance](images/cosine.png)